The Sealwoman's Gift

 The debut novel set in 17th century Iceland by Sunday Times bestselling author and broadcaster Sally Magnusson

-The Sealwoman's Gift is about loss and separation and love and the eternal power of storytelling to help us survive.
+The Sealwoman's Gift is about the eternal power of storytelling to help us survive.
 The novel is full of stories - Icelandic ones told to fend off a slave-owner's advances, Arabian ones to help an old man die.
 And there are others, too: the stories we tell ourselves to protect our minds from what cannot otherwise be borne, the stories we need to make us happy.

 Broadcaster and journalist Sally Magnusson has written 10 books, most famously, her Sunday Times bestseller, Where Memories Go (2014) about her mother's dementia.